 Difference Between Equity and Fixed Income

-Equity income refers to making of income by trading of shares and securities on stock exchanges which involves high risk on return with regards to fluctuation in prices whereas Fixed income refers to income earned on securities that gives fixed earning like interest and also they are less risky.
+Equity income refers to making an income by trading shares and securities on stock exchanges, which involves a high risk on return concerning price fluctuations.
+Fixed income refers to income earned on deposits that give fixed making like interest and are less risky.

-The majority of financial investments can be classified into two major asset classes – Equity and fixed income.
+Most financial investments can be classified into two major asset classes – equity and fixed income.

 What is Equity?

-Equity investment refer to buying stocks and stock related mutual funds.
-When an investor invests in a stock they own a share of the firm’s assets and revenues.
-They are convinced of the firm’s growth story and believe their investments can grow as the firm grows.
-However, it also comes with a risk that the company might go southwards, and all their investments will be gone.
-For example, if a company had a credit event and had to file for bankruptcy then investors lose all the money.
+Equity investment refers to buying stocks and stock-related mutual funds.
+Investors who invest in a stock own a share of its assets and revenues.
+They are convinced of the firm's growth story and believe their investments can grow as the firm grows.
+However, it also risks going southwards, and all its reserves will depart.
+For example, investors lose all the money if a company has a credit event and files for bankruptcy.

-Equity can further be categorized into two types – Common stocks and preferred stocks.
-Common stocks grant the investors the right to vote in shareholders’ meetings in addition to a claim on profits.
-Preferential stock owners do get a claim on dividends (In fact their claim is more than common stock owners) but they do not have any right to vote.
+Equity can be categorized into two types – common and preferred stocks.
+Common stocks grant the investors the right to vote in shareholders' meetings in addition to a claim on profits.
+Preferential stock owners get a claim on dividends (In fact, their share is more than common stock owners), but they do not have any right to vote.

 What is Fixed Income?

-Fixed income, on the other hand, is the securities that provide a fixed guaranteed result and hence the name “FIXED INCOME”.
-The cash flows are paid out for a fixed amount on regular intervals and the principal at maturity.
-The returns might not be that great but do provide a secured one.
-Fixed income can be bonds – zero coupon or coupon, corporate deposits, and may be issued by a corporation or a sovereign entity – government or municipality.
+Fixed income is the security that gives a guaranteed result; hence it is named “FIXED INCOME.”
+The cash flows are paid out for a fixed amount at regular intervals and the principal at maturity.
+The returns might not be great, but they provide a secured one.
+Fixed income can be bonds – zero-coupon or coupon, corporate deposits, and may be issued by a corporation or a sovereign entity – government or municipality.

 The maturity for these can range from 3 months to several decades.
-Investment grade bonds are considered to be the safest and give low returns while junk bonds give better returns but also have a low credit rating and a greater chance of default.
+Investment-grade bonds are considered the safest and give low returns, while junk bonds provide better returns, have a lower credit rating, and have a greater chance of default.

 Equity vs Fixed Income Infographics